Panama’s Offshore Benefits and Business Advantages

 - The Panamanian banking system is set up to ensure depositors the security of their deposits, similar to the US banking system.
 The National Banking Commission (NBC) and the Banco Nacional de Panama (BNP) execute the functions of a central clearing bank.
 The NBC oversees the banking system, sets the reserve requirements and regulates interest rates.
 The BNP functions as the Panamanian governments principal depository, manages the country's international reserves and is the clearing-house for the banking system.

-- Panama's new comprehensive banking law (Decree No. 9) meets the standards of leading financial centers around the world for transparency and regulation, and conforms to the statutes of the Basle Commission.
+- Panama's new comprehensive banking law (Decree No. 9) meets the standards of leading financial centres around the world for transparency and regulation, and conforms to the statutes of the Basle Commission.

 - Some of the banks present in Panama's banking center are: Citibank, HSBC, Dresdner Bank, Bank of Tokyo, Bank of Boston, Banco Nacional de Paris, International Commercial Bank of China, Societe Generale, Banque Sudameris, BBVA, Banco Uno, Banco General, PriBanco, Banco del Istmo, Global Bank, MultiCredit Bank, PanaBank, ABN Amro, Banco Aliado, Banco Continental, BancoLat, BIPAN, Lloyds TLB Bank, Bank of Nova Scotia BIPAN, Bank of Nova Scotia, and much more.